aluxnimm/outlookcaldavsynchronizer/README.md

 Check the Use Google OAuth Checkbox instead of entering your password.
 When testing the settings, you will be redirected to your browser to enter your Google Account password and grant access rights to your Google Calender for OutlookCalDavSynchronizer via the safe OAuth protocol.
 If you get an error with insufficient access you need to refresh the token by deleting the previous token in
 `C:\Users\<your Username>\AppData\Roaming\Google.Apis.Auth`

+### GMX calendar settings ###

+For GMX calendar use the DAV Url `https://caldav.gmx.net` Since GMX doesn't allow to create events with the Windows Timezone IDs, you must activate  the `Create events on server in UTC` checkbox in Advanced options - Mapping Configuration to avoid erros when creating events and syncing from Outlook to GMX.

+For GMX addressbook use the DAV Url `https://carddav.gmx.net`

 ### Synology NAS settings ###